Soft-V/SoftV.Docs/docs/softhub/auth.md

 ---
 id: auth
-title: Authentication
+title: Authorization in SoftHub
 ---

-# Authorization in SoftHub
+This guide will show you how to create an account or login to SoftHub.

-This guide will show you how to login to SoftHub.
+## Register

 Open the SoftHub application.
 The application looks as following:
 <div style={{textAlign: 'left'}}>